• Skip to main content

 All you need to make this rich, creamy, homemade oat milk hot chocolate is three ingredients and five minutes.
 It’s the perfect way to warm up on a cold day and it will fix any chocolate craving.

-Top your dairy-free oat milk hot cocoa with coconut whipped cream, vegan marshmallows, and/ or chocolate to make it extra special.
+Top your dairy-free oat milk hot cocoa with coconut whipped cream, vegan marshmallows, and/or chocolate to make it extra special.
 Keep reading for all the details!

 Oat milk hot cocoa in a small white cup with marshmallows on top.

 It's also quick and easy to make and worthy of being served aboard the Polar Express!
+You can even make a big batch for a crowd and serve it as a special treat during the holiday season.
+See the recipe notes for more info.

 Ingredients You'll Need

 There's no extensive list of ingredients like you would find in a store-bought mix!
-Just three ingredients are needed.
+Just three simple ingredients are needed.

 An overhead shot showing the ingredients needed to make hot chocolate with oat milk.